BearToCode/carta/docs/src/pages/migration.svelte.md

 Marked has been replaced with a combination of Unified, Remark and Rehype.
 If you previously used a custom plugin with it, you'll have to update it manually.
 Otherwise, all builtin plugins have already been updated.
 Make sure to **update** them!

+Some plugins now have a different implementation and their options have changed.
+Those plugins are [plugin-math](/plugins/math) and [plugin-anchor](/plugins/anchor).

 ## Syntax highlighter update

 SpeedHighlight has been replaced with [Shiki](https://shiki.matsu.io/).
 It now offers support for more languages, themes, and extensibility.